Azerty vs Qwerty: 10 Differences in Keyboard Layouts

 Numeric Keypad

-The numeric keypad is usually situated at the rightmost side of the keyboard (source: typing lounge)
+The numeric keypad is usually situated at the rightmost side of the qwerty vs azerty keyboard (source: amazon)

-The numeric keypad is usually situated at the rightmost side of the keyboard (source: typing lounge)
+The numeric keypad is usually situated at the rightmost side of the qwerty vs azerty keyboard (source: amazon)

 The numeric keypad is a distinct part of a keyboard that enables users to easily input numbers and carry out calculations.
 It is commonly situated on the right-hand side of the keyboard and has an identical layout on both Azerty vs Qwerty keyboards.